ycansener/IndexMaker/index.md

 4. Most of the part that we can convert will be .Net Core 2.2
 5. We may include a brand new Web Project to serve same functionality online.
 6. For the all new parts that I will include, I will follow the rules of Test Driven Development.
-7. After all I will run this whole project on a Docker Container.
+7. After all I will run the whole project on a Docker Container.
 8. I will enjot it!

 ### What is the License deal here?